-Unfortunately, inflammation can also cause more harm to the good as it can allow the body to unnecessarily attack itself.
-Sauerkraut contains anti-inflammatory properties that help fight against pathogens that cause inflammation, thus preventing the heightened risk of one developing chronic diseases.
+Unfortunately, inflammation can also cause more harm to the good as it can allow the body to unnecessarily attacking itself.
+Sauerkraut contains anti-inflammatory properties that help fight against pathogens that cause inflammation, thus preventing the heightened risk of one developing chronic disease.

 Although there still needs to be more research done, there are studies that have highlighted sauerkrauts’ cancer-fighting properties.
-One study published in the The Korean Society of Food Science and Nutrition journal found that the compounds found in cabbage may potentially help prevent the development of tumors.
+A study published in The Korean Society of Food Science and Nutrition journal found that compounds found in cabbage may potentially help prevent the development of tumors.

-Sauerkraut contains calcium which is great for bone health but it also contains vitamin K2 which is just as important as it helps the body better absorb calcium.
-By supporting bone health, sauerkraut not only ensures healthy and strong bones but it also helps to prevent osteoporosis.
+Sauerkraut contains calcium, which is great for bone health, but it also contains vitamin K2 which is just as important as it helps the body better absorb calcium.
+By supporting bone health, sauerkraut not only ensures healthy and strong bones but also helps to prevent osteoporosis.

 Eye and Skin Care

 The link between your gut and your brain is quite interesting as a number of researchers believe that the probiotics found in the gut may be influencing how the brain functions.
-One study published in the Journal of Neurogastroenterology and Motility found that probiotics help to sharpen memory as well as reduce symptoms associated with anxiety, depression and autism.
+A study published in the Journal of Neurogastroenterology and Motility found that probiotics help to sharpen memory as well as reduce symptoms associated with anxiety, depression, and autism.

 As mentioned, sauerkraut contains vitamin C which helps to strengthen the immune system.
-Aside from preventing the growth of harmful bacteria – which could lead to infections – probiotics support as well as strengthen the immune system.
+Probiotics also prevent the growth of harmful bacteria – which could lead to infections.

 When looking to buy sauerkraut, it’s important that you choose the right one.
-While many food manufacturers have chosen the mantra of quantity over quality, they now mass-produce foods that are pasteurized and rich in chemicals, preservatives and added sugars, but low in probiotics.
-Choose a sauerkraut that’s been prepared in the traditional way – a way in which the amount of probiotics have been preserved.
+Food manufacturers now mass-produce foods that are pasteurized and rich in chemicals, preservatives, and added sugars, but low in probiotics.
+Choose sauerkraut that’s been prepared in the traditional way – a way in which the number of probiotics has been preserved.

 Want to know more?

 Who would have thought that gut microbes could be disturbed when traveling abroad?
 Well, it appears they are.
-Israeli researchers have found that changes in our biological clocks, related to jet lag, could negatively affect microbes in the gut.
+Israeli researchers have found that jet lag could negatively affect microbes in the gut.
 Click here to read the rest of the article.